ClaytonMcArthur/ClaytonMcArthur/README.md

 ### What I'm working on
 - Hardening rover thermal and manipulator subsystems.
 - Better dev ergonomics for student teams: docs, runbooks, and containerized tools.
-- Always learning—control loops, embedded testing, and perf profiling.
+- Always learning control loops, embedded testing, and perf profiling.

 ### How to reach me
 - Email: **claytonmcarthur2004@gmail.com**